 I then started to entertain differently: huge pots of chilli, beef Bourguignon, chicken curry, and let everyone serve themselves and take it to the table.
 Then I dispensed with the table – why not just have the food on their laps?
 And why china plates that needed washing?
 There were plenty of solid plastic plates that would do the job just as well.

 And at this point, I started to entertain more.
 I cooked for 60 people for my 50th birthday (twice – once in Cardiff, once in Paris (pictured) – very casual, loads of food, help yourselves and sit wherever you can find a space.
 The one thing I balk at though, is plastic cups.
 I will never serve my guests wine in anything other than decent glasses.
 Riedel.
 Well, Riedel for me and my friends who understand wine; Amazon bargain basement for everyone else.

-I thought with Covid we might see a return to the traditional dinner party, albeit with only the people in whose bubble you were allowed to be, but there’s been none of it.
+I thought during Covid we might have seen a return to the traditional dinner party, albeit with only the people in whose bubble you were allowed to be, but was none of it.
 Even when the weather turned cold and outdoor dining was the only option, people preferred to don gloves and scarves and watch their hands sticking like Super Glue to a cold champagne glass rather than eat at home.

 My mum, who died in 2019, continued to host dinners until very late in life (she was a great cook and passed on the skill to both my brother and me), until she was no longer able; not being able to cook, reliant on box meals from the carers, was one of her greatest sorrows as she grew old and infirm.

 So, as I mourn the passing of the dinner party, I’m thinking fondly back to the day when everyone came back to our house for Italian food.
 It was lasagne; that much I remember.
 And Mateus Rosé, of course.